dataaispark-spec/DataWhiz/CONTRIBUTING.md

 - Discussions: GitHub Discussions
 - General Questions: Create an issue with "question" label

-Thank you for contributing to DataWhiz! 🎉
+Thank you for contributing to PiRhoAI! 🎉